wp-plugins/awesome-scrollbar/readme.txt

 == Description ==

-This plugin will make awesome style when your Webpage loading.
-It will help you to stay visitor in your website and also increase your traffic.
+ This plugin will create awesome custom ScroolBar in your wordpress site.You can change any settings of this ScrollBar from Option Panel.

 == Installation ==